-Beside all the day trips, you can go shopping and sightseeing, there are number of adventure activities guaranteed to give you an adrenaline rush and fill your days with fun.
+Besides all the day trips, you can go shopping and sightseeing, there is a number of adventure activities guaranteed to give you an adrenaline rush and fill your days with fun.
 One of the appeals of Cape Town is the variety of activities to enjoy.
 Adrenaline sports like abseiling, bungy jumping, skydiving and white water rafting can be arranged.
-Shark diving, scuba diving, sailing and almost all other water sports are easy to book and gentler nature based activities are a quick drive away.
+Shark diving, scuba diving, sailing and almost all other water sports are easy to book and gentler nature-activities are a quick drive away.
 You are never bored in Cape Town!

 Situated 10km (6.2 miles) offshore and notorious for its former role as a maximum-security political prison, Robben Island has been developed as a nature reserve, museum and poignant memorial to South Africa's long liberation struggle.

 Robben Island ferry trips depart at the Waterfront, taking only 40 minutes to reach the island.
-Departing with this ferry you leave the bay watching a video on the struggle in the old South Africa.
-At Robben Island you are shown the prison itself, all the various cell blocks including the one where Nelson Mandela was imprisoned.
+Departing with this ferry you leave the bay watching a video on the struggle in old South Africa.
+On Robben Island, you are shown the prison itself, all the various cell blocks including the one where Nelson Mandela was imprisoned.

 Experience the Cape's breathtaking scenery from a unique point of view -Table Mountain.
 Take the cable car to the top or take a beautiful hike up the mountain.
 Cape Town's famous 1000m (3280.8 feet) landmark presents a range of dramatic vertical cliff faces where you can try the world's highest abseil at 112m (367.4 feet) high!

 Just 45 minutes from Cape Town, the Winelands is the ideal base from which to explore Cape Town and its surroundings.
 Experience the hospitality and beauty of Stellenbosch, Paarl, Wellington and Franschhoek, where many wine farms offer a variety of excellent world-renowned wines.